 - shrine of jesus

-- wedding reception near shrine of jesus mall of asia
+- wedding reservation at shrine of jesus christ mall of asia